tseemann/shovill/README.md

 * _Do you support long reads from Pacbio or Nanopore?_

   No, this is strictly an Illumina based pipeline.

+* _Why does Shovill crash?_

+  Shovill has a lot of dependencies.
+If any dependencies are not installed correctly it will die.
+Spades also doesn't handle --cpus > 16 very well - try giving more RAM.

 ## Feedback